 Symptoms of impairment become evident in this stage. for example, seemingly major recent events, such as a recent holiday or a recent visit to a relative, may, or may not, be recalled.
 Similarly, obvious mistakes in remembering the day of the week, month or season of the year may occur.
 Patients at this stage can still generally recall their correct current address.
 They can also usually correctly remember the weather conditions outside and significant current events, such as the name of a prominent head of state.
-Despite the overt deficits in cognition, persons at this stage can still potentially survive independently in community settings.
-However, functional capacities become compromised in the performance of instrumental (i.e. complex) activities of daily life. for example, there is a decreased capacity to manage personal finances.
+Despite the obvious deficits in cognition, persons at this stage can still potentially survive independently in community settings.
+However, functional capacities become compromised in the performance of instrumental (i.e., complex) activities of daily life; for example, there is a decreased capacity to manage personal finances.
 For the stage 4 patient who is living independently, this may become evident in the form of difficulties in paying rent and other bills.
 A spouse may note challenges in writing the correct date and the right amount in paying checks.
 The ability to independently market for food and groceries also becomes compromised at this stage.
 Persons who previously prepared meals for family members and or guests begin to manifest decreased performance in these skills.
-Similarly, the ability to order food from a menu in a restaurant setting begins to be compromised. frequently, his is manifest in the patient handing the menu to the spouse and saying ‘you order’.
+Similarly, the ability to order food from a menu in a restaurant setting begins to be compromised.
+Frequently, his is manifest in the patient handing the menu to the spouse and saying ‘you order.’